Indian-Hills-Community-College/CF-Workers-Modules/README.md

 # Cloudflare Workers Modules

+Written by Blaine Harper, for Indian Hills CC IT Dept.

 General modules that can be used for creating applications using Cloudflare Workers.
 You can add them all at once, or piecemeal.